JavaScript Required

 The IRS examiner is not trying to fail you.
 They are trying to understand you.
 If you leave them guessing, they stop the clock and start asking questions.
 If you answer everything clearly on the first submission, they can approve you without a single delay.

-Some of the fastest approvals I have seen were issued in under sixty days because the founders treated the application as a legal document instead of a vision board.
+Some of the fastest approvals I've seen were issued in 14 days because the founders treated the application as a legal document instead of a vision board.

 The timeline is predictable when your application is prepared correctly.
-It becomes chaos when it is not.
+It becomes chaos when it's not.

 Why Some 501c3 501(c)(3) Applications Get Approved Faster

 Examiners see so many applications that they rely on patterns.
 When the documents are clean and consistent, they move fast because nothing in the file requires a second pass.
-This is why some 501c3 501(c)(3) applications move in a few weeks and a rare few land in under a week.
-When you see reviews on this site from people saying they were approved in five days, there were no shortcuts involved.
-They listened to me on the phone, fixed their documents, and submitted something the examiner did not have to interpret.
+That's why some 501c3 501(c)(3) applications move in a few weeks and a rare few land in under a week.
+When you see reviews on this site saying they were approved in five days, there were no shortcuts involved.
+They listened to me on the phone, fixed their documents, and submitted something the examiner didn't have to interpret.

-If the IRS has to stop and decipher vague explanations or numbers that do not connect to your activities, the clock slows immediately.
+If the IRS has to stop and decipher vague explanations or numbers that don't connect to your activities, the clock slows immediately.
 The 501c3 501(c)(3) approval timeline always reflects your preparation.
 The cleaner your application, the shorter your wait.

-Expedited handling of Form 1023 is the closest thing to a fast lane, but it is not handed out like candy.
+Expedited handling of Form 1023 is the closest thing to a fast lane, but i's not handed out like candy.
 The IRS will only consider an expedite request if you meet their narrow criteria.
-You must show that a documented grant, contract, or time sensitive opportunity will be lost without immediate exemption, or that there is an urgent and compelling need that affects the public.
-Simply wanting faster approval is not enough, and the IRS ignores most requests that do not include hard evidence.
+You must show that a documented grant, contract, or time sensitive opportunity will be lost without immediate exemption, or that there's an urgent and compelling need that affects the public.
+Simply wanting faster approval is not enough, and the IRS ignores most requests that don't include hard evidence.

 If you qualify, an expedited request can cut the timeline dramatically.
-If you do not qualify, filing one does nothing except waste time.
-For a full breakdown of when expedites work and how to prepare a proper submission, see the detailed page on expedited handling.
+If you don't qualify, filing one does nothing except waste time.
+For a full breakdown of when expedites work and how to prepare a proper submission, see the detailed page on Form 1023 expedited handling.

 How to Keep Your 501c3 501(c)(3) Approval Timeline as Short as Possible